appsquickly/typhoon/README.md

 ```

 _WTF?
 Is that all they mean by 'injected'?_.
 Yes it is.
-And because of this, the GoogleWeatherClientImpl is now
+And if you do this throughout your app, it means that the
-declared in a single place, and all of the classes that need to use some kind of id&lt;WeatherClient&gt; have it
+GoogleWeatherClientImpl is now declared in a single place - the top-level assembly, so-to-speak.
+And all of the
-passed in.
+classes that need to use some kind of id&lt;WeatherClient&gt; will have it passed in.
 This means that:

 * If you want to change from one implementation to another, you need only change a single declaration.
 * Classes are easier to test, because we can supply simple mocks and stubs in place of concrete collaborators.
 Or the real collaborators, but configured to be used in a test scenario.
 * It promotes separation of concerns and a clear contract between classes.
 * Your app is easier to maintain and can accommodate new requirements.

 ### Why Spring for Objective-C?